syndesisio/syndesis-ui/README.md

  │   │   ├──robots.txt            * for search engines to crawl your website
  │   │   └──service-worker.js     * ignore this.
 Web App service worker that's not complete yet │   │
- │   ├──custom-typings.d.ts       * self-explanatory. custom typings for our own code or overrides.
+ │   ├──custom-typings.d.ts       * custom typings for our own code or library overrides │   ├──index.html                * where we generate our index page │   ├──main.browser.ts           * our entry file for our browser environment │   ├──polyfills.browser.ts      * our polyfills file
+ │   ├──vendor.browser.ts         * our vendor or third-party dependencies file
- │   └--index.html                * our primary layout that contains subviews.
+ │   └--index.html                * our primary layout that contains subviews
  │
+ ├──.bootstraprc                  * bootstrap 4 configuration file
- ├──LICENSE                       * iPaaS is available for use under the Apache 2.0 license ├──npm-shrinkwrap.json           * npm's way of allowing us to control exact versions of dependencies ├──package.json                  * what npm uses to manage it's dependencies ├──tsconfig.json                 * config that webpack uses for typescript ├──tslint.json                   * typescript lint config ├──typedoc.json                  * typescript documentation generator config
+ ├──.gitignore                    * let git know which files to ignore and not stage for commit ├──karma.conf.js                 * karma, our test runner, config file ├──LICENSE                       * iPaaS is available for use under the Apache 2.0 license ├──npm-shrinkwrap.json           * npm's way of allowing us to control exact versions of dependencies ├──package.json                  * what npm uses to manage it's dependencies ├──protractor.conf.js            * protractor, our e2e testing framework, config file ├──README.md                     * this exact file :)
+ ├──tsconfig.json                 * config that webpack uses for typescript ├──tslint.json                   * typescript lint config
+ ├──typedoc.json                  * typescript documentation generator config